paastech-cloud/docs/Architecture.md

 ### Technologies

+Below are the technologies used for the different components of the application.
+We will discuss the choices that we made, and why the chosen technology fits in the ecosystem.

+A list of TPMs (Third-Party Modules) might be written to give more insight about the component, but please keep in mind those lists are non-exhaustive and only the main TPMs are described.

 ***TODO: [UNIFIED WORK] define the different technologies below, why they were chosen, and use arguments AND PROOFS to show research***

 #### Web application